-4.1 Corporate Finance, Performance & Risk (FPR) report (appendix A)

-4.2 This report reviews our performance against the delivery of the actions within the CRP providing Members, the Executive Leadership Team, Directors,

-Overview & Scrutiny and Residents with information on the status of major programmes and projects, delivery of financial savings, progress of against performance indicators and risks associated to non delivery.

-- 4.3 The report is composed of four parts - 4.3.1 Performance Indicators (PI's) Regular review and monitoring against the agreed performance measures.
-Impact performance will have against finance, risk and programme deliverables. - 4.3.2 There are currently 112 PI's which form the framework for the CRP.
+- Improvement Plan to deliver the required changes to ensure the financial investment and rebalancing of the budget is sustainable. - 3.2 On 12 April 2021 a report was presented to, and approved by cabinet, detailing a suite of indicators and a range of actions to create a corporate performance framework.
+This reporting mechanism ensures that what the data is telling us is visible to everyone and open to challenge. - 4.
+Corporate Finance, Performance & Risk (FPR) report (appendix A) - 4.1 This report reviews our performance against the delivery of the actions within the CRP providing Members, the Executive Leadership Team, Directors, Overview & Scrutiny and Residents with information on the status of major programmes and projects, delivery of financial savings, progress of against performance indicators and risks associated to non delivery. - 4.2 Performance Indicators (PI's) Regular review and monitoring against the agreed performance measures.
+Impact performance will have against finance, risk and programme deliverables. - 4.2.1 There are currently 119 PI's which form the framework for the CRP.
 The performance report in appendix A, gives an overview of current performance, areas doing well and those which require more attention.
-In addition, for reference, there is the whole of list PI's at the back of the report.
-Where targets have been set, a RAG status has been applied.
+In addition, for reference, the back of the report details all 119 measures within the framework.
+These are listed by department and division for ease of reference.
 PI's which are at, or above target will receive a green status, those within 10% of target an amber status and those which are operating below target a red status.
 Where a measure has no target, either because it is not appropriate to set one or we are still benchmarking the measures, the RAG status will be shown as grey.
-Where a measure has no data or target at the moment, the RAG status will be shown as black.
-Housing resident satisfaction targets at present is to get to London average level.
-However, the data is pre Ark report so we are currently assessing what our baseline is.
-Targets will be reset and agreed with tenancy and leaseholder panel and housing improvement board. - 4.3.3 Project & Programmes Monitoring of milestones, deliverables and issues - 4.3.4 The purpose of a central Programme Management Office (PMO) is to ensure oversight and governance of delivery of the individual projects that make up the CRP.
-The PMO works across the organisation to: - define; maintain; ensure programme and project management standards - support development and implementation of programme and project plans - to improve the likelihood of successful completion/benefits realisation of programmes and projects. - 4.3.5 Details of each individual project are collated within "LBC Delivery Tracker", with corresponding MS Teams cards to track progress at a granular task level.
-The tracker allows for centralised, regular, monitoring of both progress and confidence in delivering the projects that make up the programmes of the CRP. - 4.3.6 There are 3 three areas of activity as detailed in the diagram below.

-- 4.3.7 Three year Croydon Renewal Plan April 2021 to March 2023 Within the tracker, there are now 476 actions, representing the three year plan, this includes the 9 recommendations from the ARK report linked to Croydon's Housing Improvement Plan. - 4.3.8 Action status across full 3 year programme as at 13 September, 2021:
+Where a measure has no data or target at the moment, the RAG status will be shown as black. - 4.2.2 Project & Programmes - Monitoring of milestones, deliverables and issues - 4.2.3 Details of each individual project are collated within "LBC Delivery Tracker", with corresponding MS Teams cards to track progress at a granular task level.
+The tracker allows for centralised, regular, monitoring of both progress and confidence in delivering the projects that make up the programmes of the CRP. - 4.2.4 Three year Croydon Renewal Plan April 2021 to March 2023 Within the tracker, there are now 476 actions, representing the three year plan, this includes the nine recommendations from the ARK report linked to Croydon's Housing Improvement Plan.

+4.2.5 Action status across full three year programme as of 14 October 2021: